BND Hamburger Icon

 • Nextiva: Nextiva offers easy scaling and conversion from a traditional phone system.
 You can add SIP trunks to your existing PBX using Nextiva’s instant deployment feature in the cloud.
 Nextiva offers two pricing plans ― a metered plan and an unmetered one.

 • Momentum: Momentum provides simple integration and flexible options, allowing your business to grow.
-Momentum’s SIP-trunking services are designed to complement your company’s existing phone system and you can add features easily.
+Momentum’s SIP-trunking services are designed to complement your company’s existing phone system, and you can add features easily.
+The latter makes Momentum worth considering even if you don’t yet have a phone system, which is often the case with new and small businesses.

 For more information, check out our recommendations for the best business phone systems.